Azure/ARO-RP/docs/prepare-your-dev-environment.md

 ## Software Required
 1. Install [Go 1.16](https://golang.org/dl) or later, if you haven't already.

+1. Configure `GOPATH` as an OS environment variable in your shell (a requirement of some dependencies for `make generate`).
+If you want to keep the default path, you can add something like `GOPATH=$(go env GOPATH)` to your shell's profile/RC file.

 1. Install [Python 3.6+](https://www.python.org/downloads), if you haven't already.
 You will also need `python-setuptools` installed, if you don't have it installed already.

 1. Install `virtualenv`, a tool for managing Python virtual environments.